asya2ross/asya2ross/README.md

 🏠 Career goal

-I am actively seeking a Remote Junior or Intern position.
+I am actively seeking a remote Junior or Intern position.
 I am looking for a team that values diversity of thought and provides an environment where I can contribute and grow.

 📫 Let's connect